Subject Leader: Mr D Evans

 Intent:

-The intention of our curriculum is to provide a broad, balanced and knowledge rich education which ensures every child is offered challenging and engaging learning experiences with Christian values at their heart.
-Through our four key concepts (linguistic competence, knowledge about language, creativity and cultural diversity) in French, we aim to produce a rounded curriculum that gives various access points and multiple potential future uses for all of our learners.
+The intention of our curriculum is to provide a broad, balanced and knowledge rich language education which ensures every child is offered challenging and engaging learning experiences with Christian values at their heart.
+Through our four key concepts in French (linguistic competence, knowledge about language, creativity and cultural diversity), we aim to produce a rounded curriculum that is accessible to all learners and creates a solid foundation for future study/use for real purposes in both a personal and professional context.

 Our main aims are to:

-• Live: Foster pupils’ curiosity and deepen their understanding of other countries and cultures so that they can be more open and adaptable to new experiences.
+• Live: Foster pupils’ curiosity and deepen their understanding of other countries and cultures so that they can be open and adaptable to new experiences and more tolerant of different ways of thinking and living.

 • Enable pupils to express their ideas and thoughts in French and to understand and respond to its speakers, both in speech and writing.

-• Learn: Provide the foundation for learning further languages therefore equipping pupils to study and work in other countries.
+• Learn: Provide the foundation for the continued learning of French (and further languages) therefore equipping pupils to communicate effectively for personal and professional purposes, both at home and abroad.

 • Develop the skills and confidence of language learners to consider themselves as ‘World Citizens’ who belong in a multicultural, mutually respectful world.